Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/20220423/index.md

 - A centralised governance approach such as a constitution is oriented to fundamental principles that vest sovereignty in organisations.
 The founding principles resist being dislodged from their foundation, have a low fault tolerance and resist being recombined.
 - A decentralised governance approach is recombinant.
 There are no founding principles, a high fault tolerance and an orientation towards a composable governance toolkit.

+## Intention

+> What is the intent behind a consitution, a mantifesto or any set of common values ?
+How is the current state and the expected or envisioned state being framed ?